Philen Naidu

 Now my father’s words and request to me were personal, so I’m not sharing it exactly here.
 But his request, while it began at home, did ripple outward to touch the whole world and future generations.
 So I am choosing to paraphrase it, for the benefit of all.

 I shifted my focus immediately and began formalizing my years of studying and research to become a registered member of the Complimentary Medical Association.
-And in June 2022, I designed the 28-Day Gut Reset and Rebuild Self Healing Course and started walking blindly down this path, trusting that I will be led.
+In June 2022, I began designing the 28-Day Gut Reset and Rebuild Self Healing Program and started walking blindly down this path, trusting that I will be led.